 An exploration in physical impulse can bring us into the present moment and into connection with what's here now.
 This may include what was present in the past that we still carry in the body, what is here now or what will be here in the future based on the patterns that we have developed.
 The more we become aware of our physical patterns, tensions or weaknesses, overworked or underworked muscles, the more we are able to build balance and stability where energy flows.

-These same principles apply to emotional balance as well although they are a bit harder to recognize.
+These same principles apply to emotional balance as well, although they are a bit harder to recognize.
 The more awareness and stability we have, the freer we become.
-We are able to choose what is working for us in the present and what is not, so that we can gather or release what is necessary for our greatest good.
-By combining imagination and physical impulse we connect with emotion, spirit and soul.
+We can choose what is working for us in the present and what is not so that we can gather or release what is necessary for our greatest good.
+By combining imagination and physical impulse, we connect with emotion, spirit and soul.
 This opens the possibility of living a full and vital life, beyond our wildest dreams of what is possible.

 An exercise to identify and explore impulse:

 1. Find a comfortable position to put your body in.
 It might be lying on the floor, sitting or on all fours (hands and knees); however, you are most comfortable.
 Let your body find the best spot for you today rather than deciding from your intellect.
 This might surprise you.
 We need to get the physical body back online, communicating clearly to us.
 Even as I write this, my body spontaneously breathes a bigger breath as my spine stretches up and back out of my slight curl forward over the page.
 My body responds to the words I am writing.
 Given an opportunity, our physical, creative, emotional, spirit selves have at least as much to say to us, if not more as our busy, overworked intellects.